Lanterns hung from the central pole cast flickering shadows along the interior walls of the tent.

 “Don’t be foolish, Kasima,” the old man chided.
 “We are no longer troubled by mages.
 My grandfather told me when I was young that the last one left this world ages before we were born.
 Be grateful we live in such times.”
-He nodded firmly as he sank back into his pillows.
+He nodded as he sank back into his pillows.

 Yet again, she had given in just to keep the peace.